Ancient Roman Bronze Ring | Early Christian Christogram (Chi-Rho) Engraving | 1st–4th Century CE

 Condition

-Well-preserved with natural patina and visible engraved Christogram.
-Minor wear consistent with age enhances its authenticity and historical value.
+Well preserved with natural patina and visible engraved Christogram.
+Minor wear consistent with age enhances both authenticity and historical character.

 Ring size: 7.5 US